Emmanuel687/Travel-List/README.md

 # Description
 Far Away is web Application built with React that allows users to add, edit, and delete items.
 Users can also sort the items by description, input order, or status.
+Inaddition Users can see the progress of the item they have added and marked as complete.

 # Getting Started
 To run the application, you will need to have Node.js and NPM installed.
 Once you have those installed, you can clone the repository and run the following commands: